 American Rotary phase converter units come standard in NEMA Type 1 indoor rated enclosures and are meant to be installed indoors only.
 NEMA Type 3R rainproof enclosures are available with the American Rotary AI Industrial series converters and other Nema rated enclosures are available by special order if needed.
+If the idler/generator is to be located outdoors, you should consider the American Rotary AI series or a special order TEFC generator/idler as an option.
 The control panels should be mounted securely.
+The electric generator/idler should be mounted on a clean flat surface using the provided rubber isolation mounting feet (bolt-down feet and insulators are available at an additional cost).